 - Lower your speed limit in the evenings and at night.
-Many drivers do not find it necessary to turn on the lights of their vehicle.
+Many drivers do not find it necessary to turn on the lights of their vehicles.

-- By wet roads and rain, lower your speed and keep a distance the vehicle in front.
+- On wet roads and rain, lower your speed and keep a distance from the vehicle in front.
 The roads are extremely slippery (similar to ice in the Netherlands).

 - Be aware of cars that suddenly stop in the middle of the lane.
 It may be that the driver knows someone and want to say hello.

-- If a driver puts his arms out of the window this can have multiple meanings or simple nothing.
-For example: he wants to park; he goes into reverse; turn or saying hi.
+- If a driver puts his arms out of the window this can have multiple meanings or simply nothing.
+For example, he wants to park; he goes into reverse; turns or says hi.

 - It may be that the path is blocked by 2 drivers who just want to have a chat.
 Stay calm, they drive further after a while.